renatosamperio/r-ollama/README.md

 [1] "The capital of France is Paris."
 ```

 Use a multi-model model to access images.
+For that, we can use model `llava`.
 ```r
 > messages <- ollamar::create_message("What is in the image?", images = "lion.png")
 > res <- ollamar::chat("llava", messages, output = "text")